core-wg/comi/draft-ietf-core-comi.md

   *  Author: Michel Veillette

-  *  Change Controller: IESG
+  *  Change Controller: IETF

   *  Provisional registration?
 No

 // RFC Ed.: replace RFC XXXX with this RFC number and remove this note.

-## YANG Namespace Registration
+## YANG Namespace and Module Name Registration

 This document registers the following XML namespace URN in the "IETF XML Registry", following the format defined in {{RFC3688}}: